Siemens Simcenter STAR-CCM+ Viewer

-Jin Huang from ADLab of Venustech reported this vulnerability to Siemens.
+Jin Huang of ADLab of Venustech reported this vulnerability to Siemens.

 - Do not open untrusted scene files from unknown sources

 As a general security measure, Siemens strongly recommends protecting network access to devices with appropriate mechanisms.
-In order to operate the devices in a protected IT environment, Siemens recommends configuring the environment according to Siemens' operational guidelines for Industrial Security, and following the recommendations in the product manuals.
-Additional information on Industrial Security by Siemens can be found at: https://www.siemens.com/industrialsecurity
+To operate the devices in a protected IT environment, Siemens recommends configuring the environment according to Siemens’ Operational Guidelines for Industrial Security, and following the recommendations in the product manuals.
+Additional information on industrial security by Siemens can be found at: https://www.siemens.com/industrialsecurity

-For more information see Siemens Security Advisory SSA-166747
+For more information see Siemens Security Advisory SSA-161331